jasonccox/grav-theme-webfolio/README.md

 ### Page Specific

 Modular pages can have a bit of extra customiztion with regard to their navigation menu.
 Within the header of the `modular.md`, the following properties are available:
-- `onpage_menu`: If set to true or left unset, then a link will be added to the navigation menu for each module of the modular page.
+- `modules_in_menu`: If set to true, each of the modular page's modules will appear in the navigation menu as children of the page.
+(Note that on the modular page itself, the modules may appear as top-level menu items depending on how `single_page_menu` is set.)
-- `single_page_menu`: If set to true, and if `onpage_menu` is set to true or left unset, then this page's navigation menu's top level links will be the links to this page's modules.
-Otherwise the menu's top level links will be to the top-level pages of the site.
+- `single_page_menu`: If set to true, each of the modular page's modules will appear in the page's navigation menu as top-level items, and sibling or parent pages of the modular page will not appear in the modular page's menu.
+- `onpage_menu` (**DEPRECATED**): Same behavior as `single_page_menu`. *If either `modules_in_menu` or `single_page_menu` is set, this setting will be ignored.*

 ### Advanced